 Since 2016, LATAM has been using a system that monitors on average 95% of the flight information from all different flight phases.
-As soon as the aircraft lands, the data - around 1.200 parameters are generated per second - are processed automatically and analyzed by specialists.
-This system permits prior identification of technical problems, standard operating procedures deviations and maintenance needs.
+As soon as the aircraft lands, the data - around 1.200 parameters are generated per second - are processed automatically and analyzed by specialprior identification of technical problems. standard operating procedures deviations and maintenance needs.